-For each investment, the Manager shall seek, as part of a systematic and documented process, to identify and avoid, and if avoidance is not possible, mitigate and manage, Environmental, Social and Governance (ESG) risks.
+For each investment, the Manager shall seek, as part of a systematic and documented process, to identify and avoid, and if avoidance is not possible, mitigate and manage, Environmental, Social and Governance (ESG)° risks.
 Where appropriate, the Manager shall engage with the investee to seek its commitment to take action to address potential gaps in current investee systems, processes, and standards, using an approach aligned with good international industry practice.
-As part of portfolio management, the Manager shall monitor investees' ESG risk and performance, and where appropriate, engage with the investee to address gaps and unexpected events.
+10 As part of portfolio management, the Manager shall monitor investees' ESG risk and performance, and where appropriate, engage with the investee to address gaps and unexpected events.

 Finance in Motion takes a holistic approach to impact management, combining managing and mitigating any potential negative impact with enhancing the positive impacts.
 Compliance with a standard set of environmental and social (E&S) criteria as well as good governance and responsible finance practices are therefore key parameters when it comes to selecting investee companies.
-Capacities and systems are carefully reviewed during the due diligence phase and, if required, action plans and improvement measures agreed upon.